2016 Nakamoto Lecture

-The Department of Chemistry is pleased to announce that this year's Nakamoto Lecture will be given by Professor Thomas E. Mallouk, the Evan Pugh Professor of Chemistry, Biochemistry and Molecular Biology, and Physics at Penn State University.
-The lecture, "Light Harvesting and Water Splitting in Dye-Sensitized Solar Cells," will be held on Friday, September 18, 2015.
+The Department of Chemistry is pleased to announce that this year's Nakamoto Lecture will be given by Professor Marsha I. Lester, University of Pennsylvania.
+The lecture, "A New View on Tropospheric Chemistry of Alkenes," will be held at 4 pm on

 Kazuo Nakamoto was born in Kobe, Japan.
 He received his B.S. and D.Sc. from Osaka University and remained at Osaka as a member of the faculty for an additional four years, except for the two years which he spent at Iowa State University working in the laboratory of Robert E. Rundle as a Fulbright Scholar.
 In 1958 he joined the faculty at Clark University, moving to Illinois Institute of Technology in 1961 and in 1969 he became the first Wehr Professor of Chemistry at Marquette University.